stevkazt/comfytech-research-hub/AI_INSTRUCTIONS.md

 ## ⚙️ API Integration

 - Use `window.apiClient` from `/assets/js/utils/api-client.js`
-- All endpoints live under `https://dropi-research-api.onrender.com`
+- All endpoints are configurable through environment settings
 - Store cache in `localStorage` for session durability
 - Implement loading/error UI feedback in all cases